-Beets!
 When blessed with a harvest of beets (as we were last weekend), you can’t help but say to yourself, “Now what am I going to do with all of these?”

-Fermented Shredded Beets
+Fermented Beets (Shredded)

 - 6 cups shredded raw beets (peel beets beforehand)